 Bryant provided construction management services for the rehabilitation of more than three miles of 10-ft. diameter influent sewers to the Blue Plains Advanced Wastewater Treatment Plant.
 The sewer pipes were between 30- to 100-years old and constructed of brick and concrete.
-Various sections of the pipe were deteriorated, exposing aggregate and reinforced steel; The majority of the sewer lines were located inside federal property (Bolling Air Force Base and the Naval Research Laboratory.)
-Therefore, extensive coordination was necessary with these agencies.
+Various sections of the pipe were deteriorated, exposing aggregate and reinforced steel; The majority of the sewer lines were located inside federal property (Bolling Air Force Base and the Naval Research Laboratory), therefore, extensive coordination was necessary.

 Download the project sheet here: DC Water Blue Plains